 Male Sex Organ: Stamen is the male sex organ in the flower.
 A stamen is composed of a slender filament and an anther at the top.
 The anthers produce pollen grains through meiosis.

 Female Sex Organs: Pistil or carpel is the female sex organ in a flower.
 The pistil consists of an ovary.
 The ovary may enclose one or many ovules.
 The embryo sac is formed by meiosis.
-Each embryo sac has a three-celled egg apparatus, three antipodal cells and two polar nuclei.
-The egg apparatus has one egg cell and two synergids.
+Each embryo sac has three main parts, viz. egg apparatus, polar nuclei and atnipodal cells.
+The egg apprataus is composed of three cells, including the egg and two synergids.
+Apart from that, there are three antipodal cells and two polar nuclei.
 The polar nuclei finally fuse to produce a diploid secondary nucleus.

 Pollination: Transfer of pollen grains to stigma is called pollination.
 Pollination is facilitated by various agents; like wind, water, animals, insects, etc.